 Vision and Strategy.
 This will require the implementation of a lake-by-lake approach guided by Lake Management Plans for the management of activities in the Lakes Freshwater Management Units over the next 10 years.
 3.11.3(1) Retain the wording of Policy 1.
-We consider the term 'manage' in Policy 1 directs the WRC to actively reduce the discharge of the four contaminants from land use within the Waikato and Waipā River catchments.
+I consider the term 'manage' in Policy 1 directs the WRC to actively reduce the discharge of the four contaminants from land use within the Waikato and Waipā River catchments.
 The reduction of the four contaminants must ultimately equate to the short-term improvements in water quality set out in Objective 3 (ie, actions put in place and implemented by 2026 to reduce discharges of the four contaminants are sufficient to achieve 10% of the required change between current use and the 80-year water quality target).
-(3) Retain the wording of Policy 2 and Policy 3.
-We support Policy 2 and Policy 3, insofar as the WRC must manage and require reductions in the diffuse discharge of the four contaminants from farming activities within a subcatchment and commercial vegetable production systems.
+3.11.3(2) & (3) Retain the wording of Policy 2 and Policy 3.
+I support Policy 2 and Policy 3, insofar as the WRC must manage and require reductions in the diffuse discharge of the four contaminants from farming activities within a sub-catchment and commercial vegetable production systems.
 Policies 2 and 3 set out a 'risk based approach' to identify and define mitigation actions on land that will reduce the diffuse discharge of the four contaminants.
 Mitigation actions will be specified in a Farm Environment Plan, with those matters being articulated into resource consents that can be monitored and (if required) enforced.
 We agree that the degree of reduction required through mitigations must be proportionate to the current discharge of the four contaminants based on a property or enterprise scale.
 3.11.3(4) Retain the wording of Policy 4.
-We consider flexibility is required to allow low discharging land uses to continue, land uses to change over time where the discharge is low or is reduced, and for new low discharging land uses to establish.
+I consider flexibility is required to allow low discharging land uses to continue, land uses to change over time where the discharge is low or is reduced, and for new low discharging land uses to establish.
 The requirement to consider the cumulative effects of diffuse discharges is consistent with the intent of Part II of the RMA and is critical to achieve Objective 3 in 10-years and Objective 1 in 80-years.
 We also support the future-proofing intent of Policy 4 insofar as it signals that land uses defined as "low discharging" in the Proposed Plan Change, may be required to make reductions in the discharge of contaminants from land use in subsequent plan changes.
-Signaling the potential for future reductions of contaminants from land uses in subsequent plan changes is consistent with achieving the long-term objectives in Te Ture Whaimana.
+Signalling the potential for future reductions of contaminants from land uses in subsequent plan changes is consistent with achieving the long-term objectives in Te Ture Whaimana.
 3.11.3(5) Retain the wording of Policy 5.
-We support a staged approach -advanced through Proposed Plan Change 1- to the achievement of the long-term objectives set out in Te Ture Whaimana.
+I support a staged approach -advanced through Proposed Plan Change 1- to the achievement of the long-term objectives set out in Te Ture Whaimana.
 Te Ture Whaimana is the primary direction setting document for the restoration and protection of the Waikato and Waipā Rivers.
-We are committed to the long-term objectives set out in Te Ture Whaimana, particularly the restoration of water quality within the Waikato River so that it is safe for people to swim in and take food from over its entire length.
-Te Ture Whaimana (and its long-term focus) has significant status and weighting in the RMA planning hierarchy.
-It is deemed to be part of the Waikato Regional Policy Statement and effectively overrides section 79 of the RMA.
 The measures set out in Proposed Plan Change 1 are the first, important steps to assist with achieving the long-term objectives.